chutrunganh/Project-I-Collect-SNMP-Data/README.md

 <p><img src="Image/ColorLine.png" alt="Not Found Image">  </p>

-<p align="center">A simple GUI program buils by JavaFX to run as a SNMP manager on your computer</p>
+<p align="center">A simple Control program buils by JavaFX to run as a SNMP manager on your computer</p>
 <!-- Add some badges -->

 <div align="center">